raphaelouthier/raphaelouthier.github.io/content/projects/chip_pinout_generator.md

 A normal chip package doesn't have that many pins : the LQFP-144, which is already a big one, only has 144 pins as the name states.

 It simply cannot allow all peripherals to be used at the same time.

 How is this not a problem then ?
 Well, simply because typical applications do not use all those peripherals.

-Thanks to this, MCU manifacturers like ST have come up with a reasonable approach that we'll call pin multiplexing : every pin of the package is internally connectable to multiple signals (but to at most one at a time).
+Thanks to this, MCU manufacturers like ST have come up with a reasonable approach that we'll call pin multiplexing : every pin of the package is internally connectable to multiple signals (but to at most one at a time).
 The GPIO driver has to configure which alternate function (which index of each pin's multiplexer) is used.
 This is one of the first duties of any communication (USB, UART, etc...) device driver of such a chip : configure the pin multiplexing so that the signals used by the driven device are actually connected to the chip's pins.
 Then it can do other fun(damental) things like configuring the clocks and generating kernel panics.

 The multiplexer can be large though.
 For ST's H7 line, it is 16 entries wide, meaning that each pin can be internally connected to at most 16 signals.